 To see if that’s the case, open your MonsterInsights dashboard and head to the Insights » User Journey tab to see your User Journey report:

-Don’t have the User Journey report?
-Here’s how to set up the User Journey report on MonsterInsights.
+Don’t have the User Journey report yet?
+Here’s how to set it up in MonsterInsights.

 To see individual reports, click on the Transaction ID.
-There, you can see if the user abandoned their cart, then returned some time later to complete their purchase.
+There, you can see if a user abandoned their cart, then returned later to complete their purchase.

 5. Add Reassuring Copy

-For instance, to reassure customers, Groupon offers a Frequently Asked Questions section alongside a customer promise at the bottom of the checkout page.
+For instance, Groupon adds a Frequently Asked Questions section alongside a customer promise at the bottom of their checkout page — giving hesitant shoppers the clarity they need to complete the order.

 6. Offer Free Shipping